MyFGitAccount/doraemon-Script/Speech1.md

 Why?
 What does our birth time have to do with bears?
 With...
 Doraemon?

 **PRIME MINISTER**
-We don’t pretend to understand the cosmology of a bear.
-We only know what the intermediaries have relayed.
-The King believes in the story.
-Believes the blue one will come to lead them back to a promised, untouched forest.
-But the vessel must be... auspicious.
-Aligned.
-You three are the only living individuals with that exact celestial alignment.
-The master says the bears can *smell* it.
+We know there's a prophecy: a chosen bear will lead them to a promised forest.
+The King believes it's true.
+For it to work, the chosen one needs the right star-sign.
+That's you three.
+You have the exact alignment the bears are looking for.
+They can smell it on you.

 **MOMOKO**
 So we are sacrifices chosen by astrology.